hamlets-workshop/hamlets-workshop.github.io/_pages/04_schedule.md

 #### Submission Instructions

-Authors are encouraged to submit papers on topics related to human and/or model in the loopevaluation and training strategies, adhering to the following guidelines:
+Authors are encouraged to submit papers on topics related to human and/or model in the loop evaluation and training strategies, adhering to the following guidelines:

 * Submissions should be anonymized and follow the [NeurIPS 2020 format](https://nips.cc/Conferences/2020/PaperInformation/StyleFiles).
 * We accept paper submissions with a minimum length of 4 pages and a maximum of 8 pages (excluding references and any supplementary material).